egoodwintx/spectrelock/Readme.md

 ## Overview

 Spectre Lock is a retro style 2D Multidirectional Shooter in the style of _Robotron 2084_ written in C++.
-It uses the [https://smfl-dev.org/](SFML library) for graphics.
+It uses the [(SFML library](https://smfl-dev.org/) for graphics.
 It is written for Linux and FreeBSD.

 At this point, it is simply stub code and is nowhere near playable.
 There are no sprites, tiles or levels.